-The German legal, regulatory and accounting systems can be complex, but are transparent and consistent with international norms.
+German legal, regulatory, and accounting systems can be complex, but are generally transparent and consistent with international norms.
 Businesses enjoy considerable freedom within a well regulated environment.
-Foreign and domestic investors are treated equally when it comes to investment incentives, and the establishment and protection of real and intellectual property.
+Foreign and domestic investors are treated equally when it comes to investment incentives, and the establishment and protection of property, both real and intellectual.
 Foreign investors can fully rely on the legal system, which is efficient and sophisticated.
 At the same time, this system requires investors to pay attention to their legal obligations.
-First-time investors will need to ensure that they have the necessary legal expertise, either in-house or outside consul, to meet all requirements.
+First-time investors should ensure they have the necessary legal expertise, either in-house or outside counsel, to meet all requirements.

 Germany has effective capital markets and relies heavily on its modern banking system.
-State-owned-enterprises are generally limited to public utilities: municipal water, energy, and national rail transportation.
+Majority state-owned enterprises are generally limited to public utilities such as municipal water, energy, and national rail transportation.
 The primary objectives of government policy are to create jobs and foster economic growth.
-Labor unions play a constructive role in collective bargaining agreements, as well as on companies’ work councils.
+Labor unions play a generally constructive role in collective bargaining agreements, as well as on companies’ work councils.

 World Bank’s Doing Business Report “Ease of Doing Business”

 Global Innovation Index

 9 of 127